rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

    <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-mailbox-sc1.png %}" />

-3. If you have multiple domains, select the domain to which you want to add a mailbox to.
+3. If you have multiple domains, select the domain to which you want to add a mailbox.

 4. Click **Add Mailbox**.